Mayurkodag1/open-source-colab/server/README.md

   "createdAt": "string",
   "updatedAt": "string",
   "__v": 0,
-  "hasChat": "boolean" // Indicates if a chat exists for this project }
+  "hasChat": "boolean", // Indicates if a chat exists for this project "repo_url": "string"
+}
 ```